oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 Before you proceed to the next section, you must complete each of the steps listed in this section and complete the following prerequisites.

-* Refer to the following sections in the publication [Oracle Real Application Clusters Installation Guide](https://docs.oracle.com/cd/F39414_01/racpd/oracle-real-application-clusters-installation-guide-podman-oracle-linux-x86-64.pdf) for Podman Oracle Linux x86-64 to complete the preparation steps for Oracle RAC on Container deployment:
+* Refer to the following sections in the publication [Oracle Real Application Clusters Installation Guide for Podman](https://docs.oracle.com/cd/F39414_01/racpd/oracle-real-application-clusters-installation-guide-podman-oracle-linux-x86-64.pdf) for Podman Oracle Linux x86-64 to complete the preparation steps for Oracle RAC on Container deployment:
   * Overview of Oracle RAC on Podman
   * Host Preparation for Oracle RAC on Podman
   * Podman Host Server Configuration